anttikivi/semver/README.md

 The `go-semver` package provides utilities and a parser to work with version numbers that adhere to [semantic versioning](https://semver.org).
-It is designed to be faster than the common alternatives: the package implements custom parser instead of using regular expressions, which seems to be a lot faster.
+It is designed to perform relatively well compared to common alternatives: the package implements custom parser instead of using regular expressions, which seems to be faster.

 ## Install